Last Updated on

 Check out one of our favorite Omaha restaurants, Dante at a wine dinner we attended.

 When one of your favorite restaurants asks you to come in and work with them to create a special cocktail to be offered on the menu for a special wine dinner, you jump at the chance!
 We were asked by the fine folks at Dante Ristorante Pizzeria to take part in their Tuscan Wine Dinner and create a cocktail that would compliment the cuisine of Chef Nick Strawhecker who was creating a special menu inspired by his time working at Il Falconiere, a Michelin starred restaurant in the heart of Tuscany.

 This post contains sponsored content brought to you by Dante Ristorante Pizzeria..
 We were provided a complimentary dining experience In exchange for the creation of a cocktail recipe, but all opinions and views presented here are 100% our own.
+There are also Affiliate links, and we make commission off of these.
 For further information, or if you are interested in working with us please see our Disclaimer page.

 After extensive experience in kitchens in Italy, Chef Strawhecker returned to the US where he worked with renowned chefs like Wolfgang Puck and Sean McClain to hone his skills to a fine edge.
 He returned home to Omaha in 2008 and started Dante Ristorante Pizzeria and features wood fired Neapolitan pizza and rustic Italian cuisine.